-6.3 On/ Off Mechanism
+6.3 On/Off Mechanism

-If the paper disintegrator must have an on/off mechanism that an operator can use safely.
+The paper shredders must have an on/off mechanism that an operator can use safely.

 NOTE: If your device does not have an emergency stop mechanism, this on/off mechanism must follow all the functions outlined in the 7.1 Emergency Off section.